Of Dads, Dreams and the Damn World Series

 I could hear my Dad saying, “Catch it before you throw it!” and “Jeez, look the pitcher over!”
 He taught me baseball, and introduced me to classic films.
 Those were the two things we watched most often together, and oldmoviesbaseballDad will always hold one unbroken space in my heart.
 He had only 46 years on this earth, and I was only 16 when I lost him.
 But I have never, ever watched a baseball game or old movie without feeling he was there beside me.

-And I know he was shaking his head last night over the Mets, but loving them anyway.
+And I know somewhere up there he was shaking his head last night over the Mets, but loving them anyway.
 This morning, I took some of the buttons he gave me out of a drawer, and remembered the too-few seasons we watched games together.
 I couldn’t remember any of the specifics—the plays, the scores, who won, who lost.
 All that came flooding back were the feelings.

 Watching the last inning of the World Series, I was thinking of Damn Yankees, and wishing that, as in the film, heart would prevail over might.
 But either way, I knew which side I was on.